ying-tang/help-documentation/_drafts/k2k-federation.md

 **Example 1.** Creating a `cloud_admin` group.

-The commands below show how to source a file with the authentication info for the Service Provider `cloud_admin` user.
+The commands below show how to source a file with the authentication information for the Service Provider `cloud_admin` user.

 ```
 $ source cloud_adminrc